IsaacSante/handstrument/README.md

 - Refactor refs to be in one state to make it simpler to mutate in child functions

 - Expand app to include piano and guitar guestures.

+## Personal note

+Audio wont work on IOS if phone is in silent mode!